 Photos are Interpretations of Reality

 Knowing the the F-18 did not need a key or a start cart, Kevin suggested we should hop in a take it for a spin. . .
-Kevin is a Voodoo driver and I had a fair bit of jet time.
+Kevin is a Voodoo driver and I had lots of jet time.
 Who would know?
 A couple of RCAF pilots fire up an F-18 in London, make a few high speed passes over Detroit and Toledo, Come back to London and refuel . . who would know . . except maybe the crew that brought it here in the first place when they get arrested for low flying . . .Their chutes and helmets were on the seats . .
 Who would know? . . .Fortunately, we decide not to. . . . even though it was perfectly doable.

 Even un-edited photos, although they accurately show reality do not actually portray reality.
 This is a UFO photo I took in 2001, near Wiarton Airport.
 You can build a great story around this photo because there were several witnesses, and they will all say they saw something . . but, after it landed I took a closeup.